Augustine Birrell: Personal life

 While Birrell's first phase as Chief Secretary was a clear success, the period from about 1912 onwards saw something of a decline in Birrell's career which was also mirrored in his domestic life.
 Birrell's second wife Eleanor had been suffering from an inoperable brain tumour and this eventually caused her to lose her sanity.
 This affected Birrell deeply, privately and publicly, but he did not tell his political colleagues, who were simply given to understand that she did not care for social life.
 There were two sons of the marriage, Francis and Anthony.

+Birrell was a member of J.M.
+Barrie's cricket team, the Allahakbarries, along with other notable writers, such as Jerome K. Jerome and Arthur Conan Doyle.
+Birrell, however, was not a good cricketer and Barrie was shocked to discover that Birrell did not know which way to hold the bat.

 The quality of his public work deteriorated and as one historian has noted the severe personal strain must have been a contributory factor in "...the uncharacteristic combination of excessive zeal and indecision which marked [Birrell's] response to the Dublin industrial agitation of 1913".
 Only after Eleanor died in 1915 did Birrell begin to regain some of his old energy and effectiveness as a minister.